prakharmrsl/easypcceo.github.io/pages/budget-pcs/prebuilt.md

 This PC is insanely powerful.
 If you are willing to drop $1,400 on a gaming computer, this is the one for you.

 You can expect 60+ FPS in 1080p resolution max settings for just about all titles.
 Not only can you game with this PC, you can record, edit, render, stream, multitask, and more.

+## Benefits of a Prebuilt Gaming PC in 2018

+If you'd asked me my opinion of prebuilt gaming PCs a year ago I'd tell you they're a ripoff.
+Most prebuilts were overpriced and underpowered; and there are still many overpriced prebuilts on the market.

+However, if you know where to look they can be very beneficial, especially now.

+Let me explain:

+A combination of cryptocurrency mining and a VRAM shortage has driven the price of GPUs skyhigh.
+Furthermore, smartphone production is driving the price of RAM quite high as well.
+That being said, it's a difficult time to build your own gaming PC.

+However, prebuilt PCs are a good option.

+For example, the $800 prebuilt PC build in this guide may cost $1,000 or more if you tried to build it on your own.

+It's a great way to save money especially if you're looking to get into the PC gaming community.